 Constipation is a health concern for Bettas of all ages, primarily because they are so easy to overfeed.
 Additionally, Bettas are most often fed dry pellet food which expands in the water and their stomachs- making them bloated and backed up.
 Constipation in fish can lead to more than just discomfort- if the blockage is causing pressure on their swim bladder, they can have trouble swimming and remaining upright.

 If you suspect that your Betta fish is constipated, there are several ways you can treat it.
 The first is to hold off on feeding for a few days.
-Usually a day or two of fasting is enough to get things moving and you should be able to see the bloating go down.
-If that isn’t working, another method is to feed your Betta a tiny bit of some high fiber food.
+Usually, a day or two of fasting is enough to get things moving and you should be able to see the bloating go down.
+If that isn’t working, another method is to feed your Betta a tiny bit of some high-fiber food.
 Many Betta keepers use the inside of a frozen pea as a great fibrous treat for bloated fish.
 Simply thaw out a frozen pea, scoop out a small amount of the inside mush and feed it to your Betta.
 You should see results in a day or so.
 Be sure to scoop out any uneaten food.
 Extra food that lies around the fish tank can also cause problems, which leads us to our next danger of overfeeding: poor water quality.

 Keep Your Water Quality

-The worst thing that you can do for any fish is to neglect it’s water quality.
+The worst thing that you can do for any fish is to neglect its water quality.
 When it comes to overfeeding your fish, extra food that does not get eaten will sink to the bottom of your tank and begin to rot.
-This will cause your fish tank to become cloudy, dirty, and a breeding ground for disease in your fish.
+This will cause your fish tank to become cloudy, dirty, and a breeding ground for diseased in your fish.
 This is especially problematic if you are not around to clean the water for a few days- like when you overfeed your fish before going on vacation.

-Clean water not only keeps your fish happy, it is extremely important in keeping your fish alive and healthy.
+Clean water not only keeps your fish happy, but it is also extremely important in keeping your fish alive and healthy.
 Many of the most common Betta diseases are caused by poor water quality.
 Dropsy is a common Betta disease caused by poor water quality that leads to a bacterial infection.
 Similar to constipation, this causes the fish to bloat and swell, but unfortunately is not usually curable.
 This often results in death, and a very uncomfortable decline in health.
 To prevent diseases like these from affecting your fish, it’s imperative to keep the water clean.
-Always remove extra food that goes uneaten after 5 minutes, or better yet, do not overfeed to begin with.
+Always remove extra food that goes uneaten after 5 minutes, or better yet, do not overfeed, to begin with.

-As you can see, it is much more harmful to your fish to overfeed than it is to under feed.
+As you can see, it is much more harmful to your fish to overfeed than it is to underfeed.
 Keep this in mind if you are going away for a few days and are tempted to bulk up on the food.
 If you are only going to be away for a week, leaving your Betta unfed will probably be the best bet.
 If you are going to be away for longer, you might want to have someone come by to feed your fish just in case.
 If you can’t have someone come through to feed your fish, consider investing in an automatic fish feeder.
 These devices work on a timer, and give you direct control over the amount of food your fish gets per day.
 They are often good for 14 feedings.

 Ideal feeding schedule for Betta fish

 Now that we know the dangers of overfeeding Bettas, you probably want more information on how to feed them correctly.
 Unfortunately, following the directions on the packaging is not usually the best bet.
 Fish food manufacturers often suggest more food than necessary because it will make you run out of food faster- causing you to buy more!
 There is a common piece of advice to feed about as much as your fish can eat in five minutes.
 This can lead to your fish overeating!
 A better method is to remember the size of your fish’s stomach.
-If your Betta’s stomach is the size of it’s eye, 2 pellets should suffice per meal.
+If your Betta’s stomach is the size of its eye, 2 pellets should suffice per meal.
 You can also experiment!
 If your Betta seems overly aggressive at feeding time, it could be that it is still hungry.
 Try increasing the food amount slowly and observing how your fish is able to digest.

-Once or twice a day is the recommended feeding schedule for your Betta, and many aquarists also recommend to only feed your Betta 6 days a week.
+Once or twice a day is the recommended feeding schedule for your Betta, and many aquarists also recommend only feeding your Betta 6 days a week.
 Giving your Betta one day a week to fast can often keep their digestive system healthy, and prevent complications from overfeeding before they happen.
 If using pellet food, it can also be beneficial to soak the pellets in a little fish tank water prior to feeding, since this will help the food expand before it goes inside your fish.

 Why isn’t my Betta eating?